-MOBI was founded by Loretta Ford a native of St. Louis, and a woman determined to educate the public about contributions by African Americans that helped to build America.
+MOBI Museum of Black Inventors was founded by Loretta Moore a native of St. Louis, and a woman determined to educate the public about contributions by African Americans that helped to build America.

+Though her professional Healthcare Career and Businesses were very successful, Loretta knew her purpose was far beyond helping companies in Corporate America to become richer.
 In 1996 Loretta founded the Museum of Black Inventors.
-Noted by USA Today as the first of it’s kind to open and house permanent displays, photographs, drawings, documentation and replicas of contributions by African Americans that helped to build America.
+Noted by USA Today as the first of its kind to open and house permanent displays, photographs, drawings, documentation and replicas of contributions by African Americans dating from the 1800s to the present that helped to build America.
 In addition to USA Today, she appeared in Ebony Magazine, Chicago Tribune, St. Louis Post Dispatch, and just about all of St. Louis City and County print medias.
-In addition to television interviews, she has appeared on Oprah, the Rolanda Show, Topics ETC., UPN 46, and Take 2.
+In addition to television interviews, she has appeared on Oprah (Audience), the Rholanda Show, Topics ETC., UPN 46, and Take 2 and more.

+Loretta continues to foster relationships with Civic Leaders, schools and organizations/corporations alike to continue to support youth in St. Louis City and surrounding communities.
 Her passion is to help all youth tap into their creativity and to become their best self!

 When asked what’s next for MOBI, she replied” I hope to one day retire the Museum of Black Inventors at the National African American History Museum in Washington DC”.